Consider the following experiences:

 These may seem like idiosyncratic events drawn from the vast universe of perceptions, sensations, memories, thoughts and dreams that make up our daily stream of consciousness.
 In fact, each one was evoked by directly stimulating the brain with an electrode.
 As American poet Walt Whitman intuited in his poem “I Sing the Body Electric,” these anecdotes illustrate the intimate relationship between the body and its animating soul.
 The brain and the conscious mind are as inexorably linked as the two sides of a coin.

 Recent clinical studies have uncovered some of the laws and regularities of conscious activity, findings that have occasionally proved to be paradoxical.
 They show that brain areas involved in conscious perception have little to do with thinking, planning and other higher cognitive functions.
-Neuroengineers are now working to turn these insights into technologies to replace lost cognitive function and, in the more distant future, to enhance sensory, cognitive or memory capacities.
-For example, a recent brain-machine interface provides completely blind people with limited abilities to perceive light.
+Neuroengineers have been working to turn these insights into technologies to replace lost cognitive function and, in the more distant future, to enhance sensory, cognitive or memory capacities.
+For example, a brain-machine interface can now provide completely blind people with limited abilities to perceive light.
 These tools, however, also reveal the difficulties of fully restoring sight or hearing.
-They underline even more the snags that stand in the way of sci-fi-like enhancements that would enable access to the brain as if it were a computer storage drive.
+They underline even more the snags in the way of sci-fi-like enhancements that would enable access to the brain as if it were a computer storage drive.